WE OFFER THE BEST MONEY BACK GUARANTEE OF ANY COMPANY

 Advanced Tree Health Treatments to Restore & Protect Your Trees

-We work with pine and cottonwood and all types of trees, addressing common warning signs like brown leaves in summer, brown tree, yellowing leaves, scale, tree fungi, early leaf drop, wilting leaves, sparse canopy growth, and spots on leaves and infestations of bark beetle, tussocks moths and other pests.
+We work with aspen, pinion, pine and cottonwood and all types of trees, addressing common warning signs like brown leaves in summer, brown tree, yellowing leaves, scale, tree fungi, early leaf drop, wilting leaves, sparse canopy growth, and spots on leaves and infestations of bark beetle, tussocks moths and other pests.
 Our comprehensive tree health services also target structural concerns such as leaning trees, dead branches, hanging limbs, brittle twigs, and trunk-related issues like peeling bark, cracked trunks, deep fissures, bleeding sap, white foam on bark, holes in the trunk and all tree disease.

 The team at Tree Doctor 911 takes immense pride in serving residential and commercial property owners in Santa Fe, Albuquerque and the neighboring New Mexico times.
 With us, the customer experience is rooted in education, transparency, and a genuine commitment to preserving the natural environment.
 We work worldwide on special projects to save historic trees and we only microinject trees NO SPRAYING EVER!
 We are environmentally friendly and Bee Friendly.
 We continue our pioneering traditions while also investing in modern training and technology to ensure the best outcomes for our patients—your trees!
 We always take time to thoroughly evaluate trees, explain our findings, and recommend the most effective treatment options to restore their health.
 We care so deeply about what we do, a portion of every service is reinvested into global efforts to protect and restore old-growth trees and support replanting initiatives through biological corridors around the world.
 Whether you need seasonal trimming, need tree disease treatment or if a tree is unable to be salvaged and tree removal is necessary, Tree Doctor 911 is here to help.
 Give our team a call at 505-461-0163 to learn how we can help you save dying trees, provide professional tree trimming or to learn more about our extensive health-related tree services in Santa Fe and beyond.